EDJINEDJA/fixerr/README.md

  fixerr my_script.py
 ```

-- If an error occurs, FixErr analyzes it locally using an LLM (like Llama 3 or CodeLlama).
+- If an error occurs, FixErr analyzes it locally using an LLM (like Phi, Llama 3 or CodeLlama).

-- Get clear explanations and fixes without sending your code to the cloud.
+- Get clear explanations and fixes without seeking solution on stack overflow or sending your code to the cloud.

 ## Dependencies

-- Ollama (installs automatically)
+- Ollama (installs automatically if missing)

 - Python (installs automatically if missing)